 6. Once completed, click Save and you'll see your new Listing SKU in the Listing SKUs tab.
 Your Listing SKU will not be officially created until you click Save in the overall product's window in the bottom right corner.

 Note: If you receive an error message saying "SKU already exists in current grid", then you cannot add it again.
 It has already been created for this Master SKU.
-If you don't see it in the Listing SKU grid, it is likely inactive.
-You can re-activate it easily - scroll to the bottom of this article for instructions.
+If you do not see it in the Listing SKU grid, it is likely inactive.
+You can easily re-activate it (additional detail at the bottom of this article)

-ie: You can edit "Example" to "Example.old" so that you may use "Example" as a new Listing SKU again for the assigned channel.
+ie: You can edit your List SKU from "Example" to "Example.old" so that you may use "Example" as a new Listing SKU again for the assigned channel.

 As a default, this tab will only show active Listing SKUs.
 To see all Listing SKUs for a product, click the Show Inactive button.

-If you want to edit or de/activate a Listing SKU, select the SKU and press either Edit or Deactivate/Activate.
+If you want to edit or de/activate a Listing SKU, click the SKU and select either Edit or Deactivate/Activate.